-At December 31, 2018 and 2017, information technology contracts of \$8,885 and \$16,820, respectively, and construction contracts and purchases of equipment of \$40,023 and \$21,663, respectively, exist for on-going capital projects at the various Hospital divisions.
+At December 31, 2019 and 2018, information technology contracts of \$4,757 and \$8,885, respectively, and construction contracts and purchases of equipment of \$45,188 and \$40,023, respectively, exist for on-going capital projects at the various Hospital divisions.

-The Hospital is subject to complaints, claims and litigation which have risen in the normal course of business.
-In addition, the Hospital is subject to reviews by various federal and state government agencies to assure compliance with applicable laws, some of which are subject to different interpretations.
-While the outcome of these suits cannot be determined at this time, management, based on advice from legal counsel, believes that any loss which may arise from these actions will not have a material adverse effect on the financial position or results of operations of the Hospital.
+The Hospital is subject to complaints, subpoenas, claims and litigation which have risen in the normal course of business.
+In addition, the Hospital is subject to reviews and investigation by various federal and state government agencies to assure compliance with applicable laws, some of which are subject to different interpretations.
+While the outcome of such matters cannot be determined based upon information available at this time, management, based on advice from legal counsel, believes that any loss which may arise from these actions will not have a material adverse effect on the financial position or results of operations of the Hospital.